 Built-up roofing also referred to as BUR is the typical roofing system installed on low slope (flat ) roofs.
 It often consists of interweaving multiple layers of fiberglass sheathing adhered together with asphalt.
 The asphalt or bitumen is heated to a liquid state and used as the adhesive that glues the layers together.

 This system is completed with a top layer of ceramic granules or other material to provide UV protection for the roofing materials.
 Built-up roofing is reliable and cost-effective.
 The redundancy of multiple layers of waterproofing prevents water intrusion even when one or more layers are damaged or aged.

 If needed, insulation boards can be installed between the roof deck and roofing system to provide energy efficiency for the structure.
 This insulation board can also be ordered tapered to create a pitch to prevent water from ponding on the roof.
 Within built-up roofing, there are several categories of materials including SBS modified, APP modified, and standard organic base sheets.

 Chase Roofing can recommend the most appropriate system for your particular requirements.

 Single-Ply Roofing has become the most commonly used system on commercial buildings in the United States over the past 20 years.
-Single-ply comes in 10 foot wide sheets that are welded together.
+Single-ply comes in 10-foot wide sheets that are welded together.
 Single-ply roofing provides far fewer seams than traditional built up roofs.
 It installs quickly without the need for open flame torches or hot asphalt kettles.
-Single-ply systems manufacturers provide pre-fabricated accessories for roof details such as inside corners, pipe boots, pitch pans, etc. Single-ply roofing is tough material and is virtually impervious to ponding water.
+Single-ply systems manufacturers provide pre-fabricated accessories for roof details such as inside corners, pipe boots, pitch pans, etc. Single-ply roofing is a tough material and is virtually impervious to ponding water.